NitinPrakash/hire-me-widget/readme.txt

 == Description ==

+Effortlessly display if your team or you are available for hire using this widget.
+Useful for freelance developers or designers like me.

 This plugin is a remake of original https://wordpress.org/plugins/hire-me-status-widget/ (Hire Me Status Widget Plugin).
 This is not a version 2.0 of the plugin but complete remake of the plugin since the original plugin is either abandoned or neglected by the developer and not updated since last 2 years.

 = Widget Options =